-One of the best things to see in Harrogate is the gorgeous Fountain Abbey and the Studley Royal Deer Park.
-The Fountains Abbey is famed as a filming location for the Netflix tv series The Witcher.
+One of the best things to see in Harrogate is the gorgeous Fountains Abbey and the Studley Royal Deer Park.
+The Fountains Abbey is famed as a filming location for the Netflix TV series The Witcher.

 Studley Royal deer park is home to over 500 wild Red, Fallow and Sika deer.
 The Deer Park also contains a large variety of ancient trees – many are over 300 years old.
 Next to it, there's The Seven Bridges Valley Walk, a circular trail to see a more rustic and beautiful side of the estate.

-We love Fountain Abbey so much, we recommend it as a must when you visit Harrogate.
-Do bring your wellies and your waterproofs though.
+We love Fountains Abbey so much, we recommend it as a must when you visit Harrogate.
+Do bring your wellies and your waterproofs, though.
 This is the heart of the British countryside.